 Students may file a Financial Aid Appeal to regain eligibility.
-Students placed on Financial Aid Warning or Probation/Suspension status will be prevented from receiving Title IV financial aid, Access and Diversity Grant, and Tennessee Education Lottery Scholarship.
+Students placed on Financial Aid Probation/Suspension status will be prevented from receiving Title IV financial aid, Access and Diversity Grant, and Tennessee Education Lottery Scholarship.

 Appeals should be submitted by the priority dates provided by the Financial Aid Office.
 Students must anticipate a minimum of three weeks for the Appeals Committee to review the appeal and make a decision on their request.
 Failure to provide required supporting documentation will delay the appeal process.
 Students who have filed an appeal at the beginning of the semester are responsible for fee payment pending the review of their appeal.

 - Complete a Financial Aid Appeal Form.
 The Appeal form can be found by logging into the student portal then clicking on the Student Forms App.
 From there you will see the menu of Optional Financial Aid Forms and the Financial Aid Appeal is form #1.

 - The student must provide an explanation of the circumstances which caused their past unsatisfactory performance during the previous semesters and submit documentation of the extenuating circumstance.

 - The student must also state how the issues have been corrected or list the steps they are currently taking to ensure that the circumstances do not reoccur.
 The Appeal Form and required documentation must then be returned to the Office of Financial Aid for processing.
 All requests will be reviewed by the Financial Aid Appeals Committee.